 Visualization of Turbulence Anisotropy in the In-cylinder Flow of Internal Combustion Engines 2020-01-1105

-This paper overcomes this shortcoming by visualizing turbulence anisotropy directly in the physical domain.
-Through the application of componentality contours, the anisotropic properties of turbulence in the three-dimensional engine geometry are directly visualized; the focus is on non-reactive flows.
-However, the methodology can easily be extended to reactive flows.
-By using an HSV (hue, saturation and value) color map, the three limiting states of turbulence (one-component, two-component and isotropic turbulence) are displayed in the three-dimensional physical domain.
-Thus, the assessment and interpretation of the results is straightforward and can easily be integrated into a normal postprocessing workflow.
+Turbulence anisotropy has a great influence on mixture formation and flame propagation in internal combustion engines.
+However, the visualization of turbulence in simulations is not straightforward; traditional methods lack the ability to display the anisotropic properties in the engine geometry.
+Instead, they use invariant maps, and important information about the locality of the turbulence anisotropy is lost.
+This paper overcomes this shortcoming by visualizing the anisotropy directly in the physical domain.
+Componentality contours are applied to directly visualize the anisotropic properties of turbulence in the three-dimensional engine geometry.
+Using an RGB (red, green, blue) color map, the three limiting states of turbulence (one-component, axisymmetric two-component and isotropic turbulence) are displayed in the three-dimensional physical domain.
+Thus, the assessment and interpretation of the results is straightforward and can easily be integrated into a normal post-processing workflow.

 This paper focuses on unsteady Reynolds-averaged Navier-Stokes equations methods and uses the RNG k-ε model in the simulations.
 Computational fluid dynamics simulations of the cold flow operation of a single-cylinder research engine demonstrate the strength of this visualization strategy.
 Different phases of engine operation were investigated using a barycentric map and back-projecting the colors into the physical domain.
 Thus, the visualization of turbulence anisotropy becomes more accessible since it is done directly in the engine geometry.
 By providing a deeper understanding of the turbulence properties, this method improves the design of engine geometries and the accuracy of mixture formation and combustion in simulations.